 Do you remember

-Just under 10 year ago I worked at Ofgem, as part of a team focused on the electricity System Operator incentive scheme.
-Much of my time was spent evaluating expenditure by National Grid (now known as National Grid Electricity System Operator(ESO)) on their actions pre- and post-fault to determine if it was sensible and cost effective.
+Just under 10 years ago I worked at Ofgem, as part of a team focused on the electricity System Operator incentive scheme.
+Much of my time was spent evaluating expenditure by National Grid (now known as National Grid Electricity System Operator(ESO)) on their actions pre- and post-fault to determine if it was sensible and cost-effective.
 This also included looking at regression analysis to determine if historic actions and costs were correlated to activity or participants (similar to the first balancing services taskforce’s work).

 National Grid ESO in its current and previous forms have published information to the market on the cost of balancing services through its daily and monthly reports (going back to 2006-07).
 It’s a fascinating summary of how the electricity system is managed pre and post gate closure, using contracts, trading, the Balancing Mechanism (BM) and even disconnection within their toolbox.
 The blackout of 9 August 2019 was an extreme version of these short-term management challenges, but in reality, it is a 24/7, 365 day a year task that doesn’t stop.